The Artists' Press print studio

 At The Artists' Press, the Master Printer who collaborates with artists is Mark Attwood (a Master Printer trained in collaborative printmaking at The Tamarind Institute, University of New Mexico).
 Artists are invited to work at the studio and the collaborative process usually lasts about two weeks.
 The artist and printer work closely together during this time, exploring techniques that best suit what the artist has in mind.
 Print collaboration works best when both artist and printer are open to new ways of doing things and are flexible in their approach.
 This is an aspect that Attwood finds particularly exciting.

 From collaborating with Robert Hodgins, Mark Attwood has worked out a new technique to meet the needs of artists who are primarily painters.
 He explains "This method was born out of the frustration of trying to find painterly ways for artists to work with, that would allow them to get the sort of marks that they achieve when they paint".
-Judith Mason now has a printing technique that she can really extend herself in.
-Mason says that the process is " Much more satisfactory for painters because you don't fill in colours or have to anticipate how colours will work in the "abstract".
+Judith Mason also found that it was a printing technique that she could really extend herself in.
+Mason wrote that the process is " Much more satisfactory for painters because you don't fill in colours or have to anticipate how colours will work in the "abstract".
 You are able to see instantly how the colours will interact and the gesture making typical of most painters is allowed to develop in ways that even experienced painters find exciting."

 The artist works onto a sheet of clear plastic with coloured inks with the image reading the same way that it will be in the final print.
 They work with the actual ink colour that they will use on the final print (as opposed to working in black pencil or tusche).
 Mark adds, "this allows the artist to see what they have and what the print will look like as they build it up".
 When the artist is satisfied, the image is transferred onto the printing plate, the plate is processed, and the proofs are pulled.
 The results of a successful collaboration speak for themselves.